 The 1800s in America were an era of tremendous change.
 An industrial revolution ignited the country, while Civil War divided the nation.
 During this time, the mentally ill were cared for mostly in private homes and poorhouses.
 As populations increased, this was becoming impractical.
-State legislators pushed for a state-operated hospital to care for and provide treatment for the mentally ill.
+State legislators in South Carolina pushed for a state-operated hospital to care for and provide treatment for the mentally ill.

 By the 1850s, the average patient paid $250 annually.
 A separate eating area cost another $100.
 The indigent were admitted for an annual fee of $135, which was billed to the patient’s local government.
 As more poor people were admitted, the fees became harder to collect, and the asylum depended more on state funding.

 During the Civil War, funding significantly decreased.
 The superintendent opposed turning the campus into a prisoner-of-war camp.
 Although the Confederate Army did not get the asylum, the grounds were used as a prison camp for Union troops from October 1864 to February 1865.
-When Union General William T. Sherman occupied the city, residents fled to the asylum for refuge.
+When Union General William T. Sherman occupied Columbia, residents fled to the asylum for refuge.
 The superintendent opened the doors and allowed residents to seek refuge, even using his own funds to provide them with food and other necessities.

 The architects who designed and constructed each section of the building modeled it off of Dr. Thomas Kirkbride’s system.
 Dr. Kirkbride was an influential doctor from Pennsylvania, who designed multiple institutions.
 His “Kirkbride System” consisted of repeated blocks linked together on each side of a central administration building, as well as open gardens, plenty of windows, gas lighting, segregation by gender, and no subterranean patient housing.